 Harbor Day School's program of studies follows the general curriculum recommendations of the California Association of Independent Schools and the National Association of Independent Schools.

-The upper school is composed of grades five through eight and operates under the leadership of the Upper School Director.
+The middle school is composed of grades five through eight and operates under the leadership of the Middle School Director.
 Fifth grade is the final year of self-contained classroom instruction.
-Beginning in the sixth grade, the upper school program is fully departmentalized with class sections ranging in size from eight to 16 students.
+Beginning in the sixth grade, the middle school program is fully departmentalized with class sections ranging in size from eight to 16 students.